 Performing the Backup

-Backups use the default proxy for the instance or subclient.
+Backups use the default proxy for the hypervisor.
 Streaming backups can take advantage of multiple proxies for load balancing or failover.
 All proxies that are available for the operation must meet the requirements for application-aware backups.

-During the backup, you can see the following jobs for the application-aware backups from the Job Controller or Backup History:
+During the backup, you can see the following jobs for the application-aware backup operations:

 - A job for the Virtual Server backup.